mochi/mochikit/doc/rst/MochiKit/Signal.rst

 by the Signal mechanism until it is disconnected via :mochiref:`disconnect()` or :mochiref:`disconnectAll()`.

 Signal does not leak.
-It registers an ``onunload`` event that disconnects all objects on the page when the browser leaves the page.
+It registers an ``'onunload'`` event that disconnects all objects on the page when the browser leaves the page.
 However, memory usage will grow during the page view for every connection made until it is disconnected.
 Even if the DOM object is removed from the document, it